ezeeworld/B4S-Android-SDK/README.md

 - `MonitoringManager.INTENT_MESSAGE` - (String) Message, in which customer name, beacon name, shop name, etc. were already substituted
 - `MonitoringManager.INTENT_DATA` - (String) Possibly a data string, often a piece of JSON encoded data
 - `MonitoringManager.INTENT_SHOPNAME` - (String) Name of the interaction's shop
+- `MonitoringManager.INTENT_SHOPCLIENTREF` - (String) The free-form string set on the shop as client reference
 - `MonitoringManager.INTENT_GROUPNAME` - (String) Name of the interaction's group
 - `MonitoringManager.INTENT_BEACONNAME` - (String) Name of the matched beacon as configured in the SDK
 - `MonitoringManager.INTENT_BEACONID` - (IBeaconID) Beacon identification, including technical name (B4S:XXXX:XXXX), UDID, major and minor
 - `MonitoringManager.INTENT_DISTANCE` - (double) Distance estimate in meters

+For custom behaviour, in case none of the normal notification types are used, the SDK sends intent broadcasts to your application when a beacon is matched, such that your application can itself perform an appropriate action like generate the proper notification for the user or start an activity directly.

+As specified above, in the `AndroidManifest.xml` we define a `B4SNotificationReceiver` which parses the interaction matches.
+It should filter on the `com.ezeeworld.b4s.android.sdk.monitor.B4S_NOTIFICATION` action and extend from `BroadcastReceiver` directly such that in the `onReceive` method the broadcasted messages are received as `Intent`s.
+The same extras are bundled as with normal deep linking.

-To simply show a user notification every time a message is broadcasted, implement in your `onReceive`:
+For example, to simply show a user notification every time a message is broadcasted, implement in your `onReceive`:
 ```java
 		NotificationManager notifications = (NotificationManager) context
 				.getSystemService(Context.NOTIFICATION_SERVICE);